fadnesscharlie/storefront/README.md

 ## Usage

-Usage of our application includes being able to add an item from our store into a cart.
+Usage of our application includes being able to add multiple items from our store into a cart.
 You can see how many items are in your cart, as well as delete items from your cart.

 ## Contributors